Which school do you want to support?

-Districts are required to disclose actual staff costs at the site level in School Accountability Report Cards (SARCs).
-But many ignore the requirement.
+Beginning in 2018-19, California districts are required to disclose actual staff costs at the site level.

-The Education Trust-West pursued a deep analysis of the effect of teacher seniority on the distribution of actual resources in schools.
+This change took many years to accomplish.
+In 2006, The Education Trust-West pursued a groundbreaking analysis of the effect of teacher seniority on the distribution of actual resources in schools.
 The findings of its original study, The Hidden Gap, highlighted the likelihood that high-poverty schools are disproportionately staffed with inexperienced teachers.
-This analysis influenced few changes, but it did drive some interest in transparency.
-Districts are now required to include actual salary costs in their School Accountability Report Cards (SARC), a public document that in theory is available for each school each year.
-Unfortunately, districts differ in how they calculate these numbers, limiting the comparability among districts.
-The data are also not systematically collected or summarized in a manner that permits analysis.
-California’s data deficiencies are discussed further in Lesson 9.5.
+This analysis drove some interest in transparency.
+Districts were required to include actual salary costs in their School Accountability Report Cards (SARC), a public document that is required for each school each year.
+Many districts ignored the requirement, reporting every school as having the average teacher salary.
+Data from SARCs are not systematically collected or summarized in a manner that permits analysis.

 Search all lesson and blog content here.

 Not a member?
 Join now.